-The preparation of the separate financial statements in conformity with IFRS requires management to make judgments, estimates and assumptions that affect the application of accounting policies and the reported amounts of assets and liabilities, income and expenses.
 Actual results may differ from these estimates.
 Estimates and underlying assumptions are reviewed on an ongoing basis.
 Revisions to accounting estimates are recognized in the period in which the estimate is revised and in any future periods affected.
-In particular, information about significant areas of estimate uncertainty and critical judgments in applying accounting policies that have the most significant effect on the amount recognized in the separate financial statements are described in the following notes:
+In particular, information about significant areas of estimate uncertainty and critical judgments in applying accounting policies that have the most significant effect on the amount recognized in the Consolidated financial statements are described in the following notes: